kneehit/Loan_Prediction/docs/index.md

 write.csv(MyPredicition,"MyCaretKNN.csv",row.names = FALSE,quote = FALSE)
 ```

-On submitting the prediction, we found out that 75% of values predicted by KNN were correct compared to 77% of logistic regression model. <br /> <br /> <br />
+On submitting the prediction, we found out that 75% of values predicted by KNN on the test dataset were correct compared to 77% of logistic regression model. <br /> <br /> <br />